pitchmuc/adobe-analytics-api-2.0/docs/mcp_server.md

 ## Troubleshooting

+* **`list_report_suites` (or other Discovery tools) return the wrong companies' data** — the server connected using the wrong `globalCompanyId`.
+This happens when your credential has access to more than one Adobe Analytics company and neither `-cid` nor a `companyId`/`company_id` field in the config file pins one, so the server falls back to the first company the API returns — which isn't guaranteed to be the one the CLI or another session picked for you.
+Check the server's stderr log at startup: if multiple companies were found it prints the full list it's choosing from.
+Fix by passing `-cid <globalCompanyId>` explicitly or adding `"companyId": "<globalCompanyId>"` to the config file (same field the CLI honors, see [cli.md](./cli.md)).
 * **"No company IDs found for this config file."** — the config file's credentials don't have access to any Adobe Analytics company, or the path is wrong (see the absolute-path note above).
 * **Server appears to hang** — this is normal for `-cf`/`-kg`/normal invocation without a client attached (see [Running it manually](#running-it-manually-smoke-test)); it's waiting on stdio.
 * **Tools don't show up in the client** — most clients only load MCP servers at startup; fully restart the client (not just reload the chat) after editing its config.